 The central piece of a structured interview is the preplanned questions you ask every candidate.
-Keep your list of questions to about a dozen.
-Include questions about skills, job duties, and cultural connections.
+Keep your list of questions, which should cover skills, job duties, and company culture, to about a dozen.
 Having a list ensures you ask the same questions of each candidate and can evaluate them fairly.
 It also ensures you don’t get off-topic and waste valuable and limited time.

-Whether you’re interviewing someone in person or on video chat, say hi, ask how their day is going.
-Take two minutes to greet each other, build rapport, and make the candidate feel comfortable.
+Whether you’re interviewing someone in person or on video, take a few minutes to greet the candidate, build rapport, and make them feel comfortable.
 When candidates feel comfortable, they’re more likely to be open and honest with their answers, giving you greater insight into their abilities.

 Using your prepared list of questions will also keep your company from treading into regulatory issues.
 Questions regarding age, sex, gender, race, religion, disability, or nationality cannot be asked.
 Avoiding even the appearance of illegal interview questions is the best way to conduct interviews.

-Don’t be afraid to follow up.
+Don’t be afraid to follow up with a candidate’s answer to your questions.
 While you don’t want to go down a rabbit hole and discuss topics unrelated to the job, asking pointed follow-up questions can help you gauge a candidate’s level of skill and interest.
 If you think they’re giving you vague answers, probe more and ask for more detail.
 It’s important that you get a complete understanding of the person’s ability to do the job; if you’re not getting adequate answers, that’s telling.

-Structured interviews often use a rating system to make it easier to compare candidates at a glance.
+Structured interviews often use a rating system to make comparing candidates at a glance easier.
 Most candidate rating systems evaluate each answer on a five-point scale, making it imperative that every question is asked of every candidate.

 Some companies like to have interviewers rate each question during the interview before moving on to the next question.
 We recommend waiting until the interview is over and you’ve had a chance to review your notes taken during the interview and add details, then give a score on each question.